gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She tousled her granddaughter's hair to hide her worry.

-Noxy roasted cubes of potato and squash for dinner, dumped the last of the breakfast beans on them, and wolfed her half down in a dozen mouthfuls.
+Noxy roasted cubes of potato and squash for dinner, dumped some fermented beans on them, and wolfed her half down in a dozen mouthfuls.
 The rest would have cooled by the time Indy came home, but her mother wouldn't notice,